twilio-labs/paste/.changeset/pretty-melons-punch.md

 ---
-"@twilio-paste/button": minor
+"@twilio-paste/button": patch
-"@twilio-paste/core": minor
+"@twilio-paste/core": patch
 ---

-[Button] Add `pressed` prop to `variant="reset"` buttons in order to use toggle buttons in AI Chat Message Action buttons.
+[Button] Add border radius 20 to size="reset" buttons which can be overriden by passing a border radius token to variant="reset" and size="reset" buttons